 The most accurate tools for measuring and analyzing your store’s traffic are Google Search Console and Google Analytics.
 In these platforms, you can segment your sources of traffic into direct, paid, and organic categories or you can also segment by the type of device used to view your website.
 As mCommerce is becoming more and more relevant, it’s important to evaluate which device type drives the highest number of visitors and sales to your dropshipping store.

+Your conversion rate will show you the percentage of visitors that you manage to turn into paying customers on your website.
 Although knowing how much traffic you’re driving to your store’s website is an important dropshipping KPI, it’s also vital to monitor how many of these visits are resulting in actual sales.
-Your conversion rate will show you the percentage of visitors that you manage to turn into paying customers on your website.
-Calculating your conversion rate is relatively easy, you’ll only have to divide the total number of visitors by the total number of buyers.
+Calculating it is relatively easy, you’ll only have to divide the total number of visitors by the total number of buyers.
 If you’re using Google Analytics for tracking your dropshipping KPIs, the conversion rate will be automatically included in your report, and you can set up goals and events to measure it.

 Tracking and monitoring are inevitable when it comes to understanding how your visitors are reacting to your dropshipping store and the products you’re selling.
 When you have a high number of visitors but a low conversion rate, it indicates that consumers are generally interested in what you have to offer but for some reason, they bounce and don’t make a purchase.
 Having data on your conversion rate over time will help you identify the reasons why you have a low number of sales despite the high number of visitors to your website.

-By going deeper into measuring your conversion rate, you can not only set events that will look at the total numbers but you can also set ones that will allow you to calculate your conversion rate for each traffic source you have.
-Try to compare different sources of traffic not only based on the number of visitors they are driving to your dropshipping store but also based on how likely these visitors are to convert.
+By going deeper into measuring your eCommerce conversion rate, you can not only set events that’ll look at the total numbers but you can also set ones that’ll allow you to calculate your conversion rate for each traffic source you have.
+Try to compare different sources of traffic not only based on the number of visitors they’re driving to your dropshipping store but also based on how likely these visitors are to convert.

 Customer Acquisition Cost (CAC)